Please note, if you are one of my parents—ok, my dad, please do not read. Today’s post is too much information (aka TMI).

 3. More Weight Gain to Lose

-Oh right, because after a miscarriage you feel horrible and want to enjoy ice cream to give yourself a mental break from the emotional weight of being pregnant, coupled with the emotional weight of no longer being pregnant.
-And then you wake up another 5 lbs of actual weight.
+Oh right, because after a miscarriage you feel horrible and want to enjoy ice cream to give yourself a mental break from the physical weight gained while having been pregnant, coupled with the emotional weight of no longer being pregnant.
+And then you wake up another 5 lbs heavier.
 Just great.

 4. Pregnancy Clothes that Fit and Don’t Fit

 Glad I spent a ton of money on pregnancy clothes, which still fit because I still look somewhat pregnant.
-And yes I’ll use them in the meantime, but it feels like a slap on the face every time I put on a pair of pregnancy underwear.
+And yes I’ll use them in the meantime, but it feels like a cruel joke every time I put on a pair of pregnancy underwear.

 5. Random Bouts of Crying